industrial-edge/machine-monitor-getting-started/docs/Installation.md

 ![IIHedit](graphics/IIHedit.PNG)

-The connector (here S7 Connector) is now activated and connected to the IIH Essentials.
+The connector (here SIMATIC S7 Connector) is now activated and connected to the IIH Essentials.

 ![IIHS7active](graphics/IIHS7active.PNG)